 - "Moonthril" weapons in Kingdom of Loathing are very time-consuming to obtain but extremely powerful.
 Unfortunately, they bind to their original owner and vaporize when their owner dies... and since the New Game+ involves reincarnation they are just not worth it.

 - When Daxter picks up a Dark Eco bomb in the opening of Jak and Daxter: The Precursor Legacy, nothing happens.
 When Jak touches it, however, it lights up immediately.

 - The Master Sword from The Legend of Zelda series cannot be touched by those with evil hearts, and generally can only be wielded by Link himself.
-(Presumably.
-In practice, there is at least one boss battle where it can be stolen and used against the hero.)

 - In Pokémon Black and White, the "star" Pokémon of the games are bitter rivals who seek trainers to end their feud.
 The star of the game you're currently playing (Reshiram if Black or Zekrom if White) chooses you as its trainer, while the other sides with N, the leader or so we - and he - are led to believe of Team Plasma.

 - Something similar occurs in the sequel with Cobalion, Terrakion, and Virizion; when you encounter the three of them, it's clear that they are waiting for you to battle them.
 (The storyline mentions a Great Offscreen War in which their friend Keldeo was hurt, suggesting that befriending a trainer might be needed to undo the damage.)